msse-2021-bootcamp/lessons/_episodes/01-11-pytest.md

 """
 Tests for the coord module
 """
-import os
+# import your package.
+# we can do this because we used setup.py and pip install.
-import sys
+import mcsim

-# Add our folder to the system path so python can find our code.
-current_location = os.path.dirname(__file__)
-sys.path.append(os.path.join(current_location, '..'))

-from mcsim.coord import calculate_distance
+from mcsim.monte_carlo import calculate_distance
 ~~~
 {: .language-python}

 In this first part of the file, we are getting ready to write our test.
-The first line imports the `sys` python package.
-Then, we add our directory to the system path.
-The system path is where Python looks for packages when you do an import.
-By using this code, we will be able to access the modules in our `mcsim` folder.
+We first import the libraries and modules we need.
+We will only need the `mcsim` package we have installed in the previous lesson.

 Next, we write our test.
 When you write a test to be run with `pytest`, it must be inside a function that begins with the word test.
 We set up our calculation, then we use the function we are testing and compare the output with our expected output.
 This is very similar to what we did before with our `assert` statements, except that it is now inside of a function:

 ~~~
 def test_calculate_distance():